attack68/rateslib/docs/source/d_legs.rst

 looped over all of the individual *Periods*.
-Like *Periods*, it is probably quite rare that *Legs* will be instantiated directly, rather they will form the components of :ref:`Instruments<instruments-doc>`, but none-the-less, this page describes their construction.
+Like *Periods*, it is probably quite rare that *Legs* will be instantiated directly, rather they will form the components of :ref:`Instruments<instruments-toc-doc>`, but none-the-less, this page describes their construction.

 The following *Legs* are provided, click on the links for a full description of each